Possibilities and activities abound for you as a Hispanic Studies major or minor.

 Connecticut College offers teacher certification at the elementary and secondary levels.

-Another service-learning program is Proyecto Comunidad, developed and managed by the Department of Hispanic Studies with the support of the Holleran Center for Community Action and Public Policy and the Office of Volunteers for Community Service (OVCS).
+Another service-learning program is Proyecto Comunidad, developed and managed by the Department of Hispanic Studies with the support of the Holleran Center for Community Action and Public Policy and the Office of Community Partnerships.

 This service-learning course offers the opportunity to apply Spanish language skills and to enhance cultural understanding while working in the Hispanic community of New London.
 Three to six hours of service are required weekly.
 The community-based aspects of the course are enhanced by seminar meetings, readings, oral presentations, and written assignments.
 The program is available to Hispanic Studies majors and minors and Latin American Studies majors and minors, as well as to any Spanish-speaking Connecticut College students interested in community-based learning.
 Hispanic Studies and Latin American Studies majors are strongly encouraged to enroll in PROYECTO COMUNIDAD as part of their of study.